Community crisis workers

 Do you need to talk, need help, or know someone who could use our services?
 Our Community Crisis Workers are available for one-on-one appointments.
 Ask them for information about: shelter and housing, social assistance, jobs, counselling, mental health programs and services, health care, and income tax.

 Please visit the Appointments page for appointment openings and locations.
-To schedule an appointment with a specific Community Crisis Worker:
+To schedule an appointment with a specific Community Crisis Worker, follow the links below.
+Note: not all Crisis Workers are available for one-on-one appointments.

 24/7 support services